These regulations are based on the following underlying principles:

 Slates and Endorsements

-- Slates or individual candidates cannot be sponsored by an external company.
+- Individual candidates cannot be sponsored by an external company.

-- Any candidate can publically approve of another candidate; whether or not they are in the same slate.
-An endorsement is limited to a public statement of support that may be reproduced by the candidate.
+- Any candidate can publically approve of another candidate.
+An endorsement is limited to a public statement of support that may be reproduced by the candidate

 Candidate Behaviour/ Conduct